 OPV (oral polio vaccine) plus IPV (injectable polio vaccine):

-- WHO updated vaccination schedule recommends the addition of at least one dose of injectable polio vaccine for all countries using OPV in the national immunization programme.
+- WHO updated vaccination schedule recommends the addition of at least one dose of injectable polio vaccine for all countries using OPV in the national immunization program.

 - In polio-endemic countries like Pakistan and Afghanistan and in countries at high risk for importation and subsequent spread of poliovirus, WHO recommends a bOPV (bivalent Oral polio vaccine) birth dose (zero dose) followed by a primary series of 3 bOPV doses and at least 1 IPV dose.